jvtrigueros/mexy-live/README.md

 # mexy-live
-> A static HTML web template showcasing a streamer's profile'.
+> A static HTML web template showcasing a streamer's profile.